AmrJazouli/kafka-python-client-dataset-generator/README.md

    A subscription for a kafka topic in confluent cloud is necessary as well. https://www.confluent.io/confluent-cloud/

+   The following environmental variables in the .env file corresponding to the cluster and topic subscription must be specified:

+   BOOTSTRAP.SERVERS
+   KAFKA_CLUSTER_KEY
+   KAFKA_CLUSTER_SECRET
+   TOPIC_NAME

   The following batch can take up to 10 minutes to complete.